Golf Tutorials

 There isn’t one single "best" type of winter handwear.
 The right choice for you depends on what you are willing to accept in terms of feel versus ultimate warmth.

 Full-Finger Pairs: This is the most common option, where you get a left and a right glove sold as a pair.
 You wear them for the entire round.
 They provide consistent warmth and a solid grip.
-The trade-off is feel. a modern winter glove is far less bulky than those of a decade ago, but they will never offer the same level of feedback as a high-end leather glove.
+The trade-off is feel.
+Modern winter gloves are far less bulky than those of a decade ago, but they will never offer the same level of feedback as a high-end leather glove.
 For most golfers on a typical cold day, this is the most practical solution.

 Fit and Dexterity: Don't Sacrifice Control